nu7hatch/angular-foundation-on-yeoman/README.md

 There's couple of cool extensions powering up this application.
 Here's the short description of each of them:

+### Font Awesome

+App has [Font Awesome](http://fortawesome.github.com/Font-Awesome/) installed by default, so you can enjoy beautiful, scalable icons in your application.

 ### I18n service